 3. Participants were asked to create a model of themsleves and explain it.
 Each of them presented who they are.
+A personal business model is the logic by which an individual creates and delivers something valuable to customers.

 Notes and lessons learned: This activity helped to learn more about participants.
 They always mention something they have not mentioned before in traditional way of self-introduction.